 I'm a journalist with ten years of experience producing articles, award-winning infographics, and videos for publications in Brazil, the US, and Italy.
 My articles span different subjects but are united by a creative approach to storytelling that uses charts, photos, maps, and illustrations to simplify complex stories and create engaging narratives.

 I'm currently contributing stories to CNN, doing visual research for artists in the UK and Spain, and studying data, satellite, open-source, and investigative journalism.

 Previously, I worked for Quartz, writing articles on international politics, including on migration, conflicts, and terrorism.
 I reported from Milan during the break of the coronavirus pandemic and from Budapest during the peak of the migrant crisis.
-I also covered breaking news for the Quartz news app and helped curate, write, and produce the Daily Brief newsletter.
+I also covered breaking news for the Quartz news app and helped write the Daily Brief newsletter.

-Before that, I worked as a visual journalist for Colors magazine in Italy, and Super magazine and Mundo magazine in Brazil, producing visual stories in collaboration with designers, photo editors, and illustrators.
+Before that, I worked as a visual journalist for Colors magazine in Italy, and Super magazine and Mundo magazine in Brazil, producing visual stories in collaboration with designers, photographers, and illustrators.
 I received an Esso award for an infographic I reported for Super during this period.

 I have a BA in journalism from Faculdade Cásper Líbero in São Paulo and an MA in international relations from the Central European University in Budapest.
 I have also taken courses from Bellingcat, the Knight Center, Investigative Reporters and Editors, DataCamp, and the Center for Investigative Journalism.